 It’s the same approach Warren Buffett used to build his success.
 He built his foundation upon the teachings of Benjamin Graham and then incorporated concepts from Phillip Fisher, Charlie Munger, and others, which strengthened his approach.

 He further adapted the process to his unique abilities and strengths.
 He knew why he was doing what he was doing and what the expected long-term results would be if he stuck to his approach.
 That’s a big reason for his tremendous long-term success.

-It’s only when you have congruency between your unique talents, your investing style (value, growth, long-term, short-term) and your monetary goals that you will finally achieve success.
+It’s only when you have congruency between your unique talents, your investing style (value, growth, long-term, short-term) and your financial goals that you will finally achieve success.